Why I Became an Architect: A Lifelong Fascination with Buildings

 The quick, cheeky answer is: “I was born an architect.”
 It paints a funny picture of me in my mother’s womb, clutching a pencil, ruler, and set square.
 Of course, that’s not exactly how it happened—but the truth is, I’ve always been drawn to architecture.

-As a child, vacant houses fascinated me—they felt like they had no soul.
-I noticed something special about public buildings in the local towns (I grew up on a farm) and the beautiful homesteads of the Western District of Victoria.
-These buildings felt alive, as if they had been created with care and love.
+As a child, vacant houses fascinated me – they felt soulless.
+In particular, I admired the public buildings in nearby towns and the beautiful homesteads of the Western District of Victoria.
+These buildings seemed alive, as if someone had created them with care and love.
 I was drawn to them like a child to a familiar teddy bear, captivated by their stories and details.

 Looking back, architecture wasn’t a sudden career choice—it was a lifelong fascination that grew from curiosity, wonder, and a deep appreciation for the buildings that surrounded me.